davidearn/epigrowthfit/README.md

 build from source R packages that use C++ code, and **epigrowthfit** is such a package.
 Once installed, Rtools must be added to the search path.
-Users with Rtools 40 (compatible with R Version 4.0.0 or greater) can accomplish this by running
+Users with Rtools 40 (compatible with R 4.0.0 or greater) can accomplish this by running

 ```r